mdoege/PyTuroChamp/README.md

 ### Running the engines from a chess GUI

-First, install the [python-chess](https://github.com/niklasf/python-chess) framework: `pip install python-chess`
+First, install the [python-chess](https://github.com/niklasf/python-chess) chess library: `pip install python-chess`

 The recommended option on Linux or MacOS is to modify and use the included shell scripts (ptc, bare, newt).